Larry Cannon (basketball): Professional career

 As a rookie in 1969–1970, Cannon averaged 11.8 points, 2.5 rebounds and 2.7 assists with the Floridians, who finished 23–61 under coaches Jim Pollard (5–15) and Harold Blitman (18–46).
+Cannon played in 57 games, averaging 26.4 minutes per game.
+Reportedly, during an early November game he became upset and left the arena because he did not believe he was being given a proper amount of playing time.
+After his rookie season, one Miami writer (Jim Huber) called Cannon a bust who could not make the starting lineup.

-Cannon lead the Denver Rockets (ABA) with 26.6 points per game during the 1970–1971 season.
+In June 1970, the Floridians traded Cannon and Don Sidle to the Denver Rockets (later the Denver Nuggets) for Larry Jones, Greg Wittman and a 1971 No. 2 draft pick.
+Cannon flourished with Denver as a starting shooting guard.
+In 1970–71, he played nearly 39 minutes per game for the Rockets under head coaches Joe Belmont (3–10) and Stan Albeck (27–44).
+Cannon played in 80 games, averaging 26.6 points, 4.2 rebounds and 5.2 assists per game.
+He was sixth in the ABA in scoring.

-In 1970–1971, playing for Joe Belmont (3–10) and Stan Albeck (27–44), Cannon played in 80 games, averaging 26.6 points, 4.2 rebounds and 5.6 assists.
-He made the All-ABA Second team.
-The 1st Team was: Rick Barry, Roger Brown, Mack Calvin, Mel Daniels and Charlie Scott.
-The 2nd Team was Zelmo Beaty, John Brisker, Joe Caldwell, Cannon, Donnie Freeman and Dan Issel.
-It was the only full and healthy season of Cannon's professional career.
-He also was the only ABA player in the league's history to make it to an All-ABA Team without also playing or participating in an ABA All-Star Game as well.
+In 1970–71, Cannon was named to the All-ABA second team.
+The first team included: Rick Barry, Roger Brown, Mack Calvin, Mel Daniels and Charlie Scott.
+The second team included Cannon, Zelmo Beaty, John Brisker, Joe Caldwell, Donnie Freeman and Dan Issel.
+He was not selected to play in the ABA All-Star Game that season.
+He was the only ABA player in the league's history to make it to an All-ABA Team without also playing or participating in an ABA All-Star Game as well.
+It was the only full and healthy season of Cannon's professional career, whose future professional career was limited and then ended by recurrent blood clots.
+He never played more than 54 games in a season again, and never more than 26.7 minutes per game.